June Movement

-The June Movement (JuniBevægelsen) was a Danish Eurosceptic political organisation founded 23 August 1992.
+The June Movement (JuniBevægelsen) was a Danish left Eurosceptic political organisation founded 23 August 1992.
 It took its name from the referendum on the Maastricht Treaty that took place in Denmark in June of that year.
 The movement was a member of the European political party EUDemocrats - Alliance for a Europe of Democracies.

 The June Movement acknowledged Denmark's membership of the European Union, but opposed the process of tighter European integration including the Lisbon Treaty, and in general the movement wanted the EU to deal with only cross-border issues such as environmental and trade policies.
 The movement participated in elections for the European Parliament, but neither in local elections nor in elections for the Parliament of Denmark.

-In 2009 the movement lost its representation in the European Parliament and disbanded on 5 September 2009.
+In 2009, the movement lost its representation in the European Parliament and disbanded on 5 September 2009.

 History

 The June Movement was founded at a conference at Christiansborg on 23 August 1992.
 Its immediate predecessors were Danmark 92 and a group of members of People's Movement against the EU.
 The three original spokespersons were Drude Dahlerup and Niels I. Meyer (originally from the initiative Danmark 92) and Jens-Peter Bonde (originally from the People's Movement against the EU).